nikhilpatelmd/eleventy-excellent/src/trials/anexxai.md

   - 'Functional outcome (mRS) at 30 days (for ICH patients)'
   - 'Thrombotic events within 30 days'
   - 'Serious adverse events'
-gist: 'The ANNEXA-I trial evaluated the efficacy and safety of andexanet alfa for reversing anticoagulation in patients with acute major bleeding associated with factor Xa inhibitors, including intracerebral hemorrhage (ICH).
-This multicenter, randomized, open-label trial enrolled 530 adult patients presenting with major bleeding (ICH in 67%) who had recently received apixaban, rivaroxaban, edoxaban, or enoxaparin.
-Patients were assigned to receive andexanet alfa (bolus plus 2-hour infusion) or usual care (which could include PCCs).
-The primary outcome, hemostatic efficacy (based on bleeding control and reduction in anti-Xa activity), was achieved in a significantly higher proportion of patients in the andexanet alfa group (69.8%) compared to the usual-care group (57.0%) (adjusted risk difference, 13.4 percentage points; 95% CI, 4.6 to 22.2; p=0.003).
-In the ICH subgroup, good or excellent hemostasis was seen in 78.5% with andexanet vs. 60.0% with usual care.
-While andexanet rapidly reduced anti-Xa activity, there was no significant difference in 30-day mortality or functional outcomes in ICH patients.
-Thrombotic events within 30 days occurred in 10.3% of andexanet patients and 6.0% of usual-care patients.
-The trial concluded that andexanet alfa was superior to usual care in achieving hemostatic efficacy but was associated with more thrombotic events, without a clear impact on clinical outcomes like mortality or functional recovery in the overall or ICH population at 30 days.'

 # Commentary
 relatedCommentary: